zhaobenx/leetcode-notes/Notes.md

 1. DFS (failed, time exceeds and stack overflow e.g. 100000,999999,9999998,….,1,0,0).
 But if using stack instead of using recursion, the speed can be a little bit faster(only beat 5%).
 2. Greedy.
 Track from back to front.
 To trace the last position one point can reach.:star:
+3. Greedy, but starts from front, same as last method.

 ### Code